thekwitt/supabase-automated-self-host/readme.md

    The following additional prompts have to be answered only if you've enabled `--with-authelia` flag:

    - **Enter email:** This email is used by authelia for setting up 2-factor auth / reset password flow.
 If you're not going to setup an SMTP server for emails, you can enter any email here.
-(When not using SMTP server, you can easily view codes sent by authelia in `volumes/authelia/notifications.txt`)
+(When not using SMTP server, you can easily view codes sent by authelia in `docker/volumes/authelia/notifications.txt`)

-   - **Enter Display Name:** Used by authelia [here](https://gist.github.com/user-attachments/assets/a7a4c0b8-920e-4b61-9bb5-1cae26d5bbe9).
+   - **Enter Display Name:** Used by authelia in emails and [dashboard](https://gist.github.com/user-attachments/assets/a7a4c0b8-920e-4b61-9bb5-1cae26d5bbe9).

    - **Do you want to setup redis with authelia? [y/n]:** By default, authelia stores session data in memory.
 In layman terms: If authelia container dies for some reason every user will be logged out. **If you're going to production, Authelia team [recommends](https://www.authelia.com/configuration/session/redis/) to use redis to store session data**.